masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 Lambda calls are either inlined or become a specific instance (module).
 When the instance is located in a conditional path, the instance is moved to the main scope toggling the inputs valid attribute `::[valid] == false`.
 The instance has the assigned variable name.
-If the instance is a `var`, the variable name can be the SSA name.
+If the instance is a `mut`, the variable name can be the SSA name.

 === "Lambda call"